BranislavLazic/bell/README.md

 - 64-bit signed integers

 - booleans - `true` or `false`

+- nil - a null value

+- lists - a sequence which can contain all previous values

 Arithmetic operations can only accept numbers.
 Meaning, following expression:
 `(+ 3 true)` will give an error `Operation (+ 3 true) cannot be performed for types: INTEGER and BOOLEAN`.